ssoehdata/PowerBI_sample_project/README.md

    Sample list of some of the data cleaning steps:

    a) AVG SALARY\
-            Separated salary values from ranges to average values.
-Salaries were given by the paricipants as ranges (e.g. 60K- 100K USD)./ The averages for theses data points were then calculated so that I could represent average salary values from the survey.
+   <d>Separated salary values from ranges to average values.
+Salaries were
+   given by the paricipants as ranges (e.g. 60K- 100K USD)./ The averages for theses data points were then calculated so that I could represent average salary values from the survey.</d>